SomniferousWallaby/SynapseQA/README.md

 Initial versions only support Google Gemini Flash 2.0 Models, so please configure an API Key that has access to that model.

 For testing applications that require a login, the first step is to create an `auth_state.json` file.
+Creating a fingerprint file prior to this step for the login process to use can help with reliability of the login process.

   * Click the **Set Auth State** button.
   * Fill in the login URL and provide simple, step-by-step instructions for the AI to follow (e.g., "Enter the username into the email field, enter the password into the password field, then click the login button.").
   * Click **Generate Auth State**.
 This will open a browser, log in, and save the session cookies and local storage.

+If you are unable to automatically create an authorization state, run the `create_auth_state.py` script to trigger a manual process for logging in and saving the browser state.
+This can be used for subsequent file generation/test actions.

 ### 2\.
 Fingerprint a Page